Skip to contents

 ## Population-level parameters:

-## name match sim mean lower upper Rhat n.eff
+## name match sim mean lower upper Rhat ess_bulk ess_tail

-Note that he naming syntax for autoregressive intercepts is ar[order]_[segment].
-For example, ar1_2 is the first-order autoregressive coefficient in segment 2.
-For slopes it will be ar[order]_[normal mcp name], e.g., ar1_x_3 for a slope on AR(1) in segment 3.
+The naming syntax is [component][order]_[segment] for intercepts.
+For example, ar1_2 is the first-order autoregressive coefficient and ma1_2 the first-order moving-average coefficient in segment 2.
+Slopes use the usual mcp parameter names, e.g., ar1_x_3 for a slope on AR(1) in segment 3.

 Comparing the columns mean and sim we see that the AR coefficients are reasonably recovered.
 In fact, the posterior mean is almost always exactly the same as arima(data, order = c(N, 0, 0)) (see below), so the non-perfect fits are due to randomness in the simulation - not in the fit.

-Notice that sigma in AR models describe innovations, i.e., the part of the residuals that are not explained by the autoregressive coefficients. sd(ex$data$price) is always higher.
-In this case, the SD of raw data in the plateau is 9.2.
+For Gaussian GARMA models, sigma describes the innovations, i.e., the part of the residuals not explained by AR and MA coefficients. sd(ex$data$price) is therefore generally higher.
+In this case, the SD of raw data in the plateau is 11.28.
 As always, it is good to assess posteriors and convergence more directly:

 Sometimes, the trace plot shows that the change point (cp_1) is not well identified with this model and data.
 As discussed in the article on tips, tricks, and debugging, you could combine a more informative prior with more samples (mcp(..., adapt = 10000, iter = 10000)), if this is a problem.